Visualization of time-frequency structures in gravitational wave signals

 Beyond these applications, time-frequency analysis can also be used to understand specific frequency characteristics in gravitational waves that are directly connected to the physics of their originating system.
 In this document we will review two examples of systems that contain distinctive frequency structure in the post-merger gravitational wave signal: binary neutron star (BNS) systems, and highly-inclined binary black hole (BBH) systems with asymmetric mass ratio.
 By applying targeted time-frequency analysis using the continuous wavelet transform (CWT) to synthetic representations of these signals, we will demonstrate that these features may be isolated from the primary frequency spike due to the inspiral.
-This enables routes to further analysis such as parameterization for theoretical exploration, or detection using stacking methods, both of which will be discussed in subsequent publications.
+This enables routes to further analysis such as parameterization for theoretical exploration~\cite{Henshaw2025}, or detection using stacking methods which will be discussed in a subsequent publication.

 In a recent Numerical Relativity (NR) study~\cite{CalderonBustillo2020}, it was demonstrated that GW signals from BBH systems with asymmetric mass ratio $q > 1$ exhibit additional frequency peaks after merger when viewed from a highly-inclined angle.
 This study further demonstrates that these frequency peaks are correlated to regions of tight curvature on the horizon of the distorted final BH.
 Such signals are therefore of immediate interest, as if this correlation can be understood then there is a possibility of inferring the final black hole horizon geometry from the gravitational wave signals that we receive on Earth.
+We direct the reader to our companion work~\cite{Henshaw2025} for more details.
 Additionally, as these postmerger frequency peaks can be easily mistaken for spurious transients (glitches) in detector data~\cite{Sharma2022}, understanding how to differentiate them as a physical effect is important for the realistic detection of intermediate-mass black hole (IMBH) binary systems.